Samsung shows off robots for the elderly and a wearable exoskeleton

 Samsung, following hot on the heels of rivals like LG, is betting big on robotics.
-Case in point: It today offered a sneak peek at its forthcoming robotics platforms in rapid succession, including Samsung Gem, a wearable exoskeleton, and Samsung Bot Care, a robot designed to check in on elderly patients.
+Case in point: It today offered a sneak peek at its forthcoming robotics platforms in rapid succession, including Samsung Bot Care, a robot designed to check in on elderly patients, and Samsung Gem, a wearable exoskeleton.

 The Seoul company’s roving Bot Care robot — a working prototype of which rolled out on stage during the keynote — can give health briefings and make sure a patient’s taken their medication, Samsung said.
 It’s also able to check basic vitals.

-It’s hardly the first robot designed for patient care.
+Bot Care is hardly the first robot designed for patient care.

 Digital Robotics’ Moxi, for example, which debuted in pilot programs at hospitals in Texas last year, can use its hand to grab and store medical supplies and deliver them to nurses or doctors, reducing trips to the nursing room.
 It’s also able to track the gaze and head movements, and display a heart emoji or rainbow on its digital display when it’s “feeling” happy.